MavrykDynamics/maven-finance/src/indexer/README.md

 3. Start a new workflow:

 - Click on **Run workflow** and fill the form
-- _Use workflow from_: select the branch where you just pushed your commit
+- _Use workflow from_: select the revision where you just pushed your commit
 - _Environment to update_: select **dev**
 - _Dipdup image tag_: go check the [indexer Grafana dashboard](https://grafana.maven.io/d/J1QevDF4k/maven-indexer).
 Switch between all three environments and look at the **Docker image** panel.
 The tag should be like this **vX.Y.Z**.
 You should take the most updated one and increment it (e.g. if the current tag is v0.25.10, your tag could be v0.25.11.
 See [this page](../indexer/README.md#build-and-push-an-indexer-image-on-dockerhub) for more details on tags)
 - _(optional) Wipe database_: since you're working with an entire new set of contracts, you should tick this box.

-# Deploy the indexer on Kubernetes manually (advanced)

-The documentation about the deployment is inside de **Infrastructure** subfolder [here](../infrastructure/helm-charts/maven-indexer/README.md).
+- _Infrastructure repo revision_: select the revision in the infrastructure folder where you want to push the update.

 # Debugging / Updating the indexer